Agents are accounts that participate in the ensurance protocol—representing place, people, or purpose.

 What the world observes.
 Read-only.
 Derived from onchain data.

-Key insight: Holdings reveal alignment between claims and behavior.
-An agent claiming to protect salmon but holding zero salmon-related assets has a credibility gap.
+Key insight: The gap or alignment between claims and evidence IS the trust signal.
+An agent claiming to protect watersheds but holding zero water-related assets has a credibility gap.

 execution modes